bagder/log/README.md

   rewards.
 It reveals very clearly that the reward amount has gradually increased over time and the recent average is over 1,000 USD per reported security problem.

+- In Sweden we celebrate Christmas on December 24.

 ## Blog posts